rollover the hotspots to check the conditions

 Although highly loyal and hardworking, Australian Cattle Dogs are still prone to hereditary and congenital conditions that may adversely affect their health – as well as your family budget.
 Some of the conditions and illnesses Australian Cattle Dogs are prone to include eye conditions such as progressive retinal atrophy and glaucoma; joint problems such as elbow and hip dysplasia; hearing problems such as deafness; thyroid diseases such as hypothyroid; and liver problems such as portosystemic shunts.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Australian Cattle Dog inherits his dad’s bad hips or his mom’s poor hearing, you’re protected.